nsip/n3-privacy/README.md

 ## Getting Started

-1. Goto /Mask, run `build.sh`, make jm executable.

-2. Goto /Server, run `build.sh`, make server executable and a copy of Client config is pushed to Client folder automatically.

-3. Goto /Client, run `build.sh`, make client executable.
+1. One-Step.
+Run `build.sh`, automatically generate all executables.

+   [jm] in ./Mask/build/your-os/

+   [server] in ./Server/build/your-os/

+   [client] in ./Client/build/your-os/

-   IMPORTANT: Building Server must be prior to Building Client.
+   IMPORTANT: If manually build each sub-project, building Server must be prior to building Client.

 ## How To Use